 What tests should you consider for a patient heading to surgery?

-- reasonable for patients with known coronary heart disease, significant arrhythmias, peripheral artery disease, cerebrovascular disease, or other significant structural heart disease, except for those having low-risk surgery (IIa, B)
+- reasonable for patients with known coronary heart disease, significant arrhythmias, peripheral artery disease, cerebrovascular disease, or other significant structural heart disease, or signs/symptoms suggestive of potential CVD undergoing elevated-risk surgery, a preoperative resting 12-lead electrocardiogram (ECG) is reasonable to establish a preop baseline and guide perioperative mgmt (2a, B)

 - not useful for asymptomatic patients undergoing low risk surgical procedures (III:NB, B)